High Sheriff of Warwickshire

 This is a list of sheriffs and high sheriffs of the English county of Warwickshire.

 The Sheriff is the oldest secular office under the Crown.
 Formerly the Sheriff was the principal law enforcement officer in the county but over the centuries most of the responsibilities associated with the post have been transferred elsewhere or are now defunct, so that its functions are now largely ceremonial.
 Under the provisions of the Local Government Act 1972, on 1 April 1974 the office previously known as Sheriff was retitled High Sheriff.
-The High Sheriff changes every March.
+The High Sheriff changes, by Warwickshire tradition, on Maundy Thursday.

 For a period prior to the middle of the 16th century the Sheriff of Warwickshire was also the Sheriff of Leicestershire.